abdulw352/Data-Science/README.md

 ## Deliverables
 - Accurate predictive algorithms
-- Business case report to stakeholders
+- Make a report of final results and insights for stakeholders